bertekg/SlidingTile_MonoGame/README.md

 # Sliding Tile - MonoGame

 Logic game where you should clear all tiles before reaching the finish of level.
+Level editor for this game you can find here: https://github.com/bertekg/SlidingTile_LevelEditor.
 This game is developed in MonoGame.

 ## Builds
 If you want you can download current and previous versions of builds here: https://drive.google.com/drive/folders/1nyCEaqxJy2NloJKFAAwNZ96j-HRMUazD?usp=share_link